linkedconnections/linked-connections-server/README.md

     - **compressionPeriod:** Cron expression that defines how often will the real-time data be compressed using gzip in order to reduce storage consumption.

-- **baseURIs:** Here we define the base URIs that will be used to create the unique identifiers of each of the entities found in the Linked Connections.
-Is necessary to define the base URI for [Connections](http://semweb.datasciencelab.be/ns/linkedconnections#Connection), [Stops](https://github.com/OpenTransport/linked-gtfs/blob/master/spec.md), [Trips](https://github.com/OpenTransport/linked-gtfs/blob/master/spec.md) and [Routes](https://github.com/OpenTransport/linked-gtfs/blob/master/spec.md).
+- **baseURIs:** Here we define the URI templates that will be used to create the unique identifiers of each of the entities found in the Linked Connections.
+Is necessary to define URIs for [Connections](http://semweb.datasciencelab.be/ns/linkedconnections#Connection), [Stops](https://github.com/OpenTransport/linked-gtfs/blob/master/spec.md), [Trips](https://github.com/OpenTransport/linked-gtfs/blob/master/spec.md) and [Routes](https://github.com/OpenTransport/linked-gtfs/blob/master/spec.md).
 This is the only optional parameter and in case that is not defined, all base URIs will have a http://example.org/ pattern, but we recommend to always use dereferenceable URIs.

-Here is an example of how to configure it:
+Follow the [RFC 6570](https://tools.ietf.org/html/rfc6570) specification to define your URIs using the column names of the `routes` and `trips` GTFS source files.
+See an example next.

 ```js
 {
     "storage": "/opt/linked-connections-data", //datasets storage path